 The following day his son tried to break one of the horses, and while riding it, he was thrown and broke his leg.
 The neighbors then said, “Oh dear, that’s too bad,” and the farmer responded, “Maybe.”
 The next day the conscription officers came around to conscript people into the army, and they rejected his son because he had a broken leg.
 Again all the neighbors came around and said, “Isn’t that great!”
 Again, he said, “Maybe.”

 The whole process of nature is an integrated process of immense complexity, and it’s really impossible to tell whether anything that happens in it is good or bad — because you never know what will be the consequence of the misfortune; or, you never know what will be the consequences of good fortune.

 ‘Maybe’ we pick up clues as we go along, labeling situations as either misfortune or good fortune.
-But the yin can’t exist without the yang, the shadow depends on light and vice versa.
+But ‘maybe’ everything is the way it’s supposed to be: the yin can’t exist without the yang, the shadow depends on light and vice versa.

 The nature of experience proposes a game of chance: the future is too unpredictable to force an outcome so everything must be perceived as neutral.